dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 of the rendering region.
 Only those cells where **src** intersects with **dst** might see changes.
 It is an error to merge a plane onto itself.

+**ncplane_erase** zeroes out every cell of the plane, dumps the egcpool, and homes the cursor.
+The base cell is preserved.

 ## Scrolling

 All planes, including the standard plane, are created with scrolling disabled.